Need some pergola pictures to get your creative juices flowing?

 Friends we met on holiday sent us these pergola pictures of their narrow patio pergola, affectionately known as Gloria.

 Steve built it so that the climbing rose would clamber over it.
 You can see it trained against the post.
 It will bring beautiful colour and fragrance to the patio area.
-Fran will come up smelling of roses, as she relaxes with a coffee, or glass of wine, in the sunshine!
+Fran will come up smelling of roses, as she relaxes with a coffee, or glass of gin and tonic, in the sunshine!

 These pergola pictures show the most stunning attached lean-to pergola, where we stay on holiday.
 It is split into three large areas, and has some fabulous accessories to make it a comfortable, welcoming and interesting place to relax and eat 'al fresco'.
 An added bonus is that the sea is only metres away!